 Like post scripts, commands help to conquer readers who are unsure or have doubts about purchasing your product.
 Use them sparingly throughout your copy, hidden in clauses and sentences.
-Steve Fabian describes the art of copy commands beautifully in this blog post.
+Henneke describes the art of copy commands beautifully in this blog post.

 11. Save Time

 For some of the world’s less technically-inclined population, the whole process of online shopping is a pain in the neck.
 The idea that it might take more time than it’s worth is often one of the inhibitions that keep people from taking the plunge and buying something.